mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 Her eyes moved to the last known values in the table.
 They were circled and seemed to be increasing.

 "Something happened recently," she said, "Linyu, put this into the chamber.
-Let's see what Jesse and the others saw."
+Let's see what Jathi and the others saw."

 I took the lens, consciously feeling its weight to ensure I didn't drop it, and noticed that it was lighter than the others.
 Raising my hands, I prepared to take the big lens out but before I pulled the lever I noticed another one, blue and apparently new, hidden in the darkness further up the cylinder.
 I stared at it, confused.